rahulrapolu15/QUIZ-Page/README.md

 # QUIZ-Page
-This repository consist of code (JS) that enables a QUIZ ON A WEBPAGE .
+This repository consist of code (JS) that enables a QUIZ on a web page.
+The Quiz includes some basic questions on JavaScript.